Skip to main content Skip to footer

 If you are a foreign national and married to a British national, someone with indefinite leave to remain (permanent residence), or an EEA national with pre-settled status, you will require a UK spouse visa to live and work in the UK.

 The legal requirements for a UK spouse visa are complex and we strongly recommend taking good legal advice from an immigration solicitor.
-RLegal is a recommended firm by the Legal 500, we have been helping clients successfully obtain UK spouse visas for over 22 years.
+RLegal is a recommended firm by the Legal 500, our spouse visa solicitors have been helping clients successfully obtain UK spouse visas for over 22 years.

 A UK spouse visa entitles you to live in the UK with your partner and take employment or establish yourself in business for so long as your relationship is subsisting.